imamsutono/laravel-crud-api/README.md

 </p>

 ## Features
-1. Get list of all users
+1. Get list of all users with pagination
-2. Create new user
+3. Create a new user
-3. Edit user data
+4. Edit the user data
-4. Delete user
+5. Delete user

 ## How to setup this application
 1. Run `git clone https://github.com/imamsutono/laravel-crud-api.git` command.